 A brief statement of interest (500 word max.)

 A compact portfolio (max.
 20 pages 8.5” X 11”) of writing samples, and optionally, graphic work and professional resume is strongly recommended.
+Please upload of PDF to the online application.

 Submission of Graduate Record Exam (GRE) scores is recommended for applicants without evidence of prior successful graduate level accomplishment.
 [There is an expedited application procedure for current CU Denver students in another CAP masters program.
 Please inquire to the MSHP Program Director.]